Linux-Distribution-Foundation/DLD-Linux/SECURITY.md

 If you discover a security vulnerability, please follow the process below:

 1. **Do not open a public issue or pull request.**
-2. Email the project maintainer directly at:
+2. Email the Linux Distribution Foundation (LDF) at:
-   **paknbullets@gmail.com**
-3. Include:
+   **linuxdistributionfoundation@proton.me**
+   *(This is the primary and only official LDF email for all project matters, including security.)*
+3. Provide the following details:
-   - A clear description of the vulnerability
+   - Clear description of the vulnerability
    - Steps to reproduce
    - Affected components or packages
    - Potential impact